M1-CHPS/glhpc/docs/lab6.md

 The script should:

 - read the output of the previous script and produces a plot with two y-axes:
-- left y-axis: number of CPU cycles (with error bars)
+- left y-axis: time (with error bars)
 - right y-axis: energy consumption (with error bars)

 #### a) Run your scripts and produce an initial plot.